-When you decide to put your home on the market, the first few weeks is critical.
+When you decide to put your home on the market, the first few weeks are critical.
 Buyers are most interested in a home during its initial weeks on the market, so you need to act quickly and come up with a solid strategy if you don’t want your listing to grow stale.

-In order for you to sell a home quickly, it needs to be attractive, well-marketed, and priced correctly.
+In order for you to sell a home quickly, it needs to be attractive, well-marketed and priced correctly.
 In this article, we give you a few tips which can help you land offers that are close to (or maybe even higher than) your asking price.

 Many sellers make the mistake of decluttering their home and trying to make everything fit in their closets or other storage areas.
 This is not a very good idea, as potential buyers who tour your home will want to look at its storage potential.